 So, what does this all mean for a building and what is actually to be done?
 In short, to achieve our goals, we must turn to innovative Internet of Things (IoT) technologies that can provide us with actionable data.

-Before getting too technical, here’s a quick overview of the measurable ROI you can achieve when using a holistic approach to Operational Efficiency with actionable data, the measurable ROI that can be achieved is mindblowing.
-For instance, 10-30% of energy savings can be reached with no changes to your team or technology.
+The measurable ROI that can be achieved when using a holistic approach to Operational Efficiency with actionable data is mindblowing.
+For instance, 10-30% of energy savings can be achieved with no changes to your team or technology.
 And, with 10% of space optimization a reduced rent per FTE of €49,-/sqm/a can be reached.3.

 These results quickly add up to significant savings and a reduced carbon footprint for any building — two outcomes that cover much of the Energy and Occupancy pillars of Operational Efficiency.
 But what about Wellbeing?